 HR managers are answerable to their superiors too.
 Whether it is deliberate or it is due to human errors, mistakes can happen.
 The wrong employee could receive an unintended appraisal.
 When employees escalate issues, HRMS serves as a tool to verify any inconsistencies that can crop up during appraisals.
 Senior management, middle management and employees can all access crucial data depending on their level of function, in order to make sure that appraisals are verifiable.

 HRMS tools are software programs.
 They cannot be subjective about who is going to get a better appraisal and who will not.
-This objectivity is very important to make sure employees and mangers do not have difference of opinions.
+This objectivity is very important to make sure employees and managers do not have differences of opinion.
 By removing subjectivity as much as possible, an HRMS ensures that performance appraisal systems are objective in nature.

 All said and done, it is very important to archive even the most unimportant employee-related data.
 There are several legal considerations to note and only a powerful HRMS tool can make sure that data is archived in the cloud, to be retrieved when required.